raspberrypilearning/storytime/README.md

 4. Save the file and run your code to see what happens.
 Notice that the input question is printed to the screen and then your inputted information is stored in the variable 'name' which is then used in the printed statement saying hello.
 	![](story2.png)

-5. Can you now create two more variables to store information about what gender the user is, and whay day of the week it is?
+5. Can you now create two more variables to store information about what **gender** the user is, and whay **day of the week** it is?
+You will need this inforation in your final story.

 ## Step 2: If, Elif and Else

 Having discovered the gender of the user, you can use that information in your story, but as you know from your literacy lessons, nouns are preceeded with 'he and 'she', and not 'girl' or 'boy' which are the values currently stored in the gender variable.
-It's okay, as we can use computing concept to help us out.
+It's okay, as you can use computing concept to help out here called a *conditional*.

 1. Underneath the input and print statements type: